 This is a work of fiction.
-Names, characters, business, events and incidents are the products of the author’s imagination.
-Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
+Names, characters, places, and incidents either are the product of the author's imagination or are used fictitiously.
+Any resemblance to actual persons, living or dead, events, or locales is entirely coincidental.

 I am in love with my wife.
 In my eyes, she’s nitroglycerin inside a woman’s body.
 She’s born and raised on a tiny island close to the Mariana Trench into a Catholic conservative family.
 As the youngest child, she was protected and sheltered from most vices of the world.
 Her older two sisters and two brothers go into all types of... life events.
 Most of the time, my queen would shake her head in disbelief that they’d do the things they did.
 That is until her first boyfriend - the bad boy in school - took her virginity and preyed, err, I mean went into a relationship with her.
 Oh how this broke her family’s heart.
 In the beginning, he was good to her.
 He respected her family.
 He didn’t graduate high school, but he did get a job.
 Things didn’t spiral into years-long pain and heartache until she got pregnant the first time.